-Frank Wise School offers opportunities for mainstream staff to visit in order to discuss and observe alternative strategies for working with their pupils as well as providing access to specialised equipment and resources.
+Frank Wise School operates an outreach service, providing assessment and advice regarding individual children in mainstream schools, as well as training for teaching assistants and teachers.
+As part of these arrangements there can be opportunities for mainstream staff to visit in order to discuss and observe alternative strategies for working with their pupils, as well as providing information about specialised equipment and resources.